-Exoscale maintains a list of its sub-Processors at https://exoscale.com/privacy/#data-processors.
+Exoscale maintains a list of its sub-Processors per Service at https://www.exoscale.com/privacy/#data-processors.
 Exoscale informs the Client of any intended changes concerning the addition or replacement of other Processors at least 30 days in advance.
-Exoscale makes sure Data Processing Amendments are in place with its sub-Processors to ensure compliance with the GDPR.
-If the Client objects the addition or replacement of a sub-Processor, they may terminate the services as described in Section 13.2 of Exoscale’s Terms and Conditions.
+Exoscale makes sure Data Processing Addendums are in place with its sub-Processors to ensure compliance with the GDPR and our security/data protection policies.
+If the Client objects the addition or replacement of a sub-Processor, they may terminate the services as described in the T&C.

-Client’s right to data return is described in Section 13.5 of Exoscale’s general Terms and Conditions.
-In addition, Exoscale deletes all the personal data after the end of the provision of Services and deletes existing copies unless Union or Member State law requires storage of the personal data.
+Client’s right to data return is described in Section 13 of the T&C. In addition, Exoscale deletes all the personal data after the end of the provision of Services and deletes existing copies unless Union or Member State law requires storage of the personal data.

 10. Audit rights